Tests for quantum contextuality in terms of $q$-entropies: Introduction

 Like the locality, the noncontextuality assumption is also natural from the classical viewpoint.
-In quantum theory, this pertains only to mutually compatible observables.
-Mutually commuting observables are simultaneously diagonalizable.
+In quantum theory, this pertains only to mutually compatible observables, which are simultaneously diagonalizable.
 Hence, performed measurement of one of such observables does not stipulate results of further measurements of other.
 It turns out that no noncontextual hidden-variable models can reproduce all the predictions of quantum theory \cite{bell66,ks67}.
 This result known as the Kochen--Specker theorem was independently obtained by Bell (for details, see Ref. \cite{mermin93}).
 The recent paper \cite{oresh12} focused on the causality, which is also deeply rooted in our understanding of the macro world.
-In quantum mechanics, it is possible to conceive situations in which a single event can be both, a cause and an effect of another one \cite{oresh12}.
+In quantum mechanics, we may conceive situations in which a single event can be equally a cause and an effect of another one \cite{oresh12}.
 As discussed results concern measurement statistics, they are statements about probability distributions.
 In general, there are various ways to express probabilistic properties.
 Although many formulations of Bell's theorem use inequalities, the Greenberger--Horne--Zeilinger argument has provided a claim without inequalities \cite{ghsz90}.
-The EPR and GHZ states both give suitable tools in considering three-partite entanglement \cite{avc03}.
-Using multilinear-contraction framework, Bell's inequalities can be naturally understood in geometric terms \cite{scapw10}.
+The EPR and GHZ states can give suitable tools in considering three-partite entanglement \cite{avc03}.
+Bell inequalities can be treated geometrically within multilinear-contraction framework \cite{scapw10}.
 Entropic formulations of Bell's theorem have been proposed in Ref. \cite{BC88} and further examined in Ref. \cite{cerf97}.
 Various entropic measures are indispensable tools in analyzing secure protocols \cite{renner05}.